 1 the food chain up to Walleye to the point that we can 2 only eat, what, one or two Walleye a week, is I think that's the limit; right, or wrong?
 3 4 MS. PEELLE: We can't 5 respond.
 6 THE WITNESS: Somewhere in 7 there.
 8 Okay, so the point is, if you correct the leakage 9 first, then you can work on the rest of the restoration 10 part of that project.
 So my concerns are that, once again, we're going to avoid the problem.
 11 12 While Doctor Rothman was giving his presentation on 13 what he believes should have been the correct 14 remediation at Dura Landfill, I also from my experience, 15 people that I deal with, that the water in Dura Landfill 16 rises when the water comes up the Ottawa River from a 17 noreaster, and goes down when the water recedes out of the Ottawa River.
 So, there is a connection between the 18 Ottawa River and Dura Landfill.
-19 20 If you look at the Blade article, and there was a 21 Blade article way back in the 90s, I think, excellent, 22 excellent article.
-It shows you the different 23 renderings of Dura Landfill and how it was a swamp.
-24 They didn't tear out the swamp; they just filled over with the dike.
-So you have all the rivulets and 25

-1 everything else connected to the Ottawa River that are 2 still there.
-So if you cut those off, you cut off 3 Textile Leather; now you can really do a remediation.
-4 My comment.
+19 20 If you look at the Blade article, and there was a everything else connected to the Ottawa River that are 1 2 still there.
+So if you cut those off, you cut off Textile Leather; now you can really do a remediation.
+3 My comment.
 Thank you.
-5 MS. PEELLE: All right, thank 6 you, Mr. Sherman.
+4 5 MS. PEELLE: All right, thank 6 you, Mr. Sherman.
 7 Does anyone else wish to provide testimony or 8 comments, orally?
 9 Mr. Shanklin.
-LO THE WITNESS: Terry Shanklin, 11 I live in Toledo, address.
-L2 I'm sitting here listening to how you folks are L3 cleaning up the Ottawa River.
-It seems that in our L4 history of Toledo and other parts of the country, it L5 seems that every time we had a waterway or a soft spot L6 or a swamp, we filled it in with garbage.
-L7 We're talking about the Dura.
-We're talking about L8 Hoffman Road.
+THE WITNESS: Terry Shanklin, 10 11 I live in Toledo, 🗾 address.
+12 I'm sitting here listening to how you folks are cleaning up the Ottawa River.
+It seems that in our 13 14 history of Toledo and other parts of the country, it 15 seems that every time we had a waterway or a soft spot 16 or a swamp, we filled it in with garbage.
+We're talking about the Dura.
+We're talking about 17 Hoffman Road.
 We've capped one of them.
-We've probably L9 capped the other one by Stickney, but you've had a map 20 of all the dumps in the City of Toledo and it's got two, 21 three hundred dumps.
+We've probably 18 19 capped the other one by Stickney, but you've had a map 20 of all the dumps in the City of Toledo and it's got two, 21 three hundred dumps.
 22 It isn't just Textile Leather leaching into the 23 Ottawa River.
-Jeep used to have a fantastic dump right 24 there on 75.
-And the only thing saved them, when 75 25 expressway came through and buried it.
-There is still a
+Jeep used to have a fantastic dump right there on 75.
+And the only thing saved them, when 75 part in the corner that belonged to Jeep that has never been tested, and I don't think Jeep will let you go in there and test the thing, because it's full of crap.